-All Madison Public Library buildings are currently closed to the public with the exception of curbside service and limited public computing by appointment.
+All Madison Public Library buildings are currently closed to the public with the exception of computer use, printing, and curbside pickup and returns.

-Call the library at 608-315-5151 (toll free 888-266-7805) 11am - 7pm Monday - Friday or 12pm - 5pm Saturday and Sunday.
+Call our centralized reference line at 608-315-5151 (toll free 888-266-7805) 11am - 7pm Monday - Friday or 12pm - 5pm on Saturday.
 Leave us a voicemail if we're not available and we'll call back during open hours.
 Call this number for more information about any of the following services.

 Know the Facts